fpgasystems/hacc/docs/infrastructure.md

 ## Known limitations
 * The servers of the U250 and U280 clusters, as well as the Versal server, are virtualized.
 For some of those, the 100 GbE NICs are shared and might impact your designs.
 * Not all servers in the U250 cluster are Vivado workflow enabled (as they do not have a USB - JTAG connection).
 The same is true for the Versal server.
+* None of the QSFP28 FPGA interfaces are directly connected (they are connected to the leaf switches).